iclemente99/FloREN/README.md

 - **VARS**: The adata object should only contain the genes that you want to work with (e.x: 2000 HVG). adata.var_names will be the gene names used.
 - **MATRIX**: The matrix used for the model is going to be the adata.layers['logcounts'] - Make sure that this layer exist and contains the log normalized data.
 - **OBS**: The adata.obs_names will be the cell names used.
 The obs used are going to be "patient_id" for sample aggregation and "group" for supervised classification task.
+- **Note**: In the actual version, if you want to work at tfs level, you should work on an adata object where adata.vars are the tfs obtained by methods like pyscenic or decoupler.
+Still important to have the adata.layers['logcounts'].

 ### 2. Cell-Cell Connection Matrices (`./data/cell_connections/`)
 - **Location**: `./data/cell_connections/`